isomerpages/moe-jurongsec/index.md

   - infopic:
       title: JSS 60th Anniversary Celebrations
       subtitle: COME JOIN US AT
-      description: Jurong Secondary school, founded in 1963, turns 60 this year.
-We are heartened to invite the community to celebrate this momentous occasion with us.
+      description: Jurong Secondary School, celebrated its 60th Anniversary in 2023!
+        We were heartened to invite our school community to celebrate this momentous occasion with us.
       image: /images/60th Anniversary Logo.jpeg
       alt: Image alt text
       button: Click here to find out more